 Peer and Sarah Pedersen Professor of Law

 Professor Suja A. Thomas’s research interests include the Fifth, Sixth, and Seventh Amendment jury provisions, civil procedure, employment law, theories of constitutional interpretation, and consumer issues.
-Her book The Missing American Jury: Restoring the Fundamental Constitutional Role of the Criminal, Civil, and Grand Juries was recently published by Cambridge University Press.
-Her book Unequal: How America’s Courts Undermine Discrimination Law, co-authored with Sandra Sperino, is in production and will be published in by Oxford University Press in 2017.
+Her book The Missing American Jury: Restoring the Fundamental Constitutional Role of the Criminal, Civil, and Grand Juries was published by Cambridge University Press in 2016.
+Federal judge William Young asserted it is “akin to Tom Paine’s Common Sense.”
+Her book Unequal: How America’s Courts Undermine Discrimination Law, co-authored with Sandra Sperino, was published by Oxford University Press in 2017, discussed in The New York Times Magazine in a story on sexual harassment, and positively reviewed by federal judge John McConnell.
 Her article “Why Summary Judgment is Unconstitutional,” published by the Virginia Law Review, has been the basis of arguments in the federal courts and was featured in a piece in The New York Times where her argument was referred to as “perfectly plausible.”
 A panel of the 6th Circuit referred to her historical analysis in that article as “interesting,” and her article was the impetus for a symposium of the Iowa Law Review.
 Professor Thomas’s other work has also been influential.
 Her article on remittitur was the basis of a petition for certiorari to the Supreme Court, and a federal judge has commented that “her caution [regarding the effective elimination of the jury trial right through remittitur] merits evaluation by the federal courts.”
-Also, recently, the Wall Street Journal ran an article based on her co-authored article “Employer Costs and Conflicts Under the Affordable Care Act,” published by the Cornell Law Review Online.
+Also, the Wall Street Journal ran an article based on her co-authored article “Employer Costs and Conflicts Under the Affordable Care Act,” published by the Cornell Law Review Online.

 Professor Thomas began her academic career as a professor at the University of Cincinnati College of Law in 2000 and was a visiting professor at Vanderbilt University Law School in the spring of 2008.
 She joined the University of Illinois College of Law faculty in the fall of 2008.